bestape/heroku.node.js-uriForward/README.md

 * Run `./publicPrivateSwitch.js` to change between the generic and specific versions of the webapp;
 * use the `urlForward` folder for the generic versions of the webapp that can be used as the prototype for various circumstances; and
  * The git commits in this folder are theoretical-only developer versions of the webapp.
-* create a clone of the `urlForward` folder with `cp -r urlForward urlForward.publish` and use the `urlForward.publish` folder for the specific-only instance versions of the webapp;
+* create a clone of the `urlForward` folder with `cp -r urlForward urlForward.publish` and use the `urlForward.publish` folder for the specific-only instance versions of the webapp.
  * The git commits in this folder are applied-only versions of the webapp that are runnable; and
  * `git push heroku master --force` has to be used if the `urlForward` prototype used by the heroku server is different from the `urlForward` prototype used by `urlForward.publish`.